|Organization||Black Dirt Farm|

 Greensboro Bend, Vermont 05842

-The route is serviced with a one-ton dump truck pulling a 10-yard dump trailer.
+Food Scrap Collection Operations—Our food scrap collection route currently serves 85+ business, schools, and institutions in the Lamoille Valley and Northeast Kingdom.
+The route is serviced with a F550 dump truck pulling a 10-yard dump trailer.
 Food scraps are collected in 48-gallon, wheeled containers, and tipped into the trailer with a hydraulic lifter.
-Each container must be screened for trash contamination.
-Any contaminants found in the food scraps are removed by the Operator.
-After each container is tipped the Operator washes the container with a hot water pressure washer.
-The full compost trailer is tipped at our farm and other farms in the area.
-Each stop requires starting a generator, hot water pressure washer, and fresh water pump.
+Each container must be screened for trash contamination and any contaminants found are removed by the Operator.
+After each container is tipped the Operator washes the inside and outside of the container with a hot water pressure washer.
+We collect 52 weeks a year.
+This is a physically demanding role and requires excellent driving abilities and experience driving a trailer.

 |Deadline||Open until filled|